tony-o/perl6-xoo/README.md

 ### Breakdown

-`class :: does Koos::Model['table-name', 'Optional String or Type'];`
+`class :: does Xoo::Model['table-name', 'Optional String or Type'];`

 Here you can see the role accepts one or two parameters, the first is the DB table name, the latter is a String or Type of the row you'd like to use for this model.
-If no row is found then Koos will create a generic row and add helper methods for you using the model's column data.
+If no row is found then Xoo will create a generic row and add helper methods for you using the model's column data.

 `@.columns`